inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 ![random increase_different_seeds](/assets/images/tutorials/multicolor_satin/random_increase_different_seeds.png)

 * When this parameter is set to 0, the column (in black) is made up of zig-zags traveling  between the two rails
-* When this parameter is set to 50,  each zig (or zag) of the column (in red)is extended to the left and right by a value between 0 and 50% of the length of the zig.
-The new column is therefore widened irregularly, at most it can be twice as wide as the black one (50% on the left and 50% on the right), it is never narrower.
+* When this parameter is set to 50,  each zig (or zag) of the column (in red) extends to the left and right by a value between 0 and 50% of the length of the zig.
+The new column is therefore irregularly widened , at most it can be twice as wide as the black one (50% on the left and 50% on the right), it is never narrower.
-* When this parameter is set to 0 50, the left side of the column (in green) is unchanged, but on the right it is extended up to 50% additional length.
+* When this parameter is set to 0 50, the left side of the column (in green) is unchanged, but on the right it is extended up to a 50% additional length.
-* When this parameter is set to 50.0, the column (in blue) is similar by swapping the roles of left and right.
+* When this parameter is set to 50 0, the column (in blue) is similar by swapping the roles of left and right.
 * If we superimpose the three columns having a non-zero value for the parameter, the enlargement seems very random, the borders of the columns are very different, even if they are similar.

 What values ​​can be entered in this parameter?
 Ink/Stitch accepts any pair of numeric values ​​here.